12th Ave Arts STUDIO

 "Solis, like Arthur Miller, has an extraordinary ability to look with compassion into the hearts of his ordinary, flawed characters.
 But his storytelling, so rich in imagery, is uniquely infused with poetry, sexual desire, childlike wonder and violence at once."

 Daniels is the most critically accomplished director in Seattle, and has done many of her signature pieces at Strawshop, including The Normal Heart, The Bridge of San Luis Rey, and Breaking the Code.
+Her design team includes collaborators from those productions and others: Reed Nakayama (lights), Rob Witmer (sound), Caitlyn Cooke (costumes) and Greg Carter (scenery).

 This performance contains nudity and explicit descriptions of sexual encounters.
 Parents concerned about the appropriateness of the content for children should read the script here